seanbao/mnemonas/docs/linux-systemd-deployment.en.md

 - Do not expose SSH directly to the public internet.
 - For external sharing, expose only HTTPS through a reverse proxy.
 - Configure `server.trusted_proxy_hops` correctly behind Caddy, Nginx, Traefik, or another trusted proxy.

+If the target is public-domain access, follow the [Public server quickstart](public-server-quickstart.en.md).
+That path binds the MnemoNAS backend to `127.0.0.1:8080` and exposes only Caddy/Nginx `80/443` publicly.

 Recommended boundary: